AliMoghimii/AES128-Encryptor-Decryptor-KeyGenerator/README.md

 # AES128-Encryptor-Decryptor-KeyGenerator

+You can also check the [blog](https://alimoghimii.github.io/AES128-Encryptor-Decryptor-KeyGenerator/) for updates! (powered using Github pages)

 This is an AES-128 bit Encryption and Decryption algorithm written in Java ,it also contains a Key Generator which uses the diffie-hellman solution

 **General Info:**